ocaml/ocaml.org/data/tutorials/ds_05_seq.md

 and using sequences.

-One way to look at a value of type `'a Seq.t` is to consider it as a list, with a twist when it's not emprty: a frozen tail.
+One way to look at a value of type `'a Seq.t` is to consider it as a list, with a twist when it's not empty: a frozen tail.
 To understand this analogy, consider how sequences are defined in the standard library:
 ```ocaml
 type 'a node =